TriMadon/odin-recipes/README.md

-This project is part of my html skills training.
+This project is part of my HTML & CSS skills training.
 It simply shows my favorite recipes taken from various sites.

 You can view my page at: https://trimadon.github.io/odin-recipes/